srn73/gkc-docs/styling-text/colors.md

 ---
-title: Styling Text
+title: Colors
+description: Change the color of text
-parent: Text
+parent: Styling Text
-nav_order: 1
+nav_order: 2
 ---

-# Styling Text

-You are able to style Activity Feed text and Overlays with these tags.

-## Colors
+# Colors

 **Note: The tags below are the only known ones we have.
 However, if you find more please add them!**